-Our IRLP node is #2440.
-It is now operational, under the care of VE3LFD and administered by VE3NCQ.
+Our IRLP node is now an EchoIRLP node!
+IRLP node #2440 and Echolink node #852814 (VE3UGG-R).
+Still under the care of VE3LFD but now administered by VE3UGG (thanks to VE3NCQ for laying down all the ground work).
 This node, like all the CKARC repeaters, is open for use by everyone.

-IRLP has been moved to the VE3COZ UHF repeater on 444.325+ MHz.
-To use IRLP, you must transmit a 250.3 Hz PL tone.
-Without the tone, the repeater functions normally for local use, but will not transmit to the IRLP network.
-All IRLP traffic will be heard by everyone.
+To use EchoIRLP, you must transmit a 250.3 Hz PL tone.
+Without the tone, the repeater functions normally for local use, but will not transmit to the EchoIRLP network.
+All EchoIRLP traffic will be heard by everyone.

-- To connect to an IRLP node, enter "**" plus the 4-digit ID of the station or reflecter you wish to call.
+- To connect to an IRLP node, enter "**" (2 stars) plus the 4-digit ID of the station or reflecter you wish to call.
 To finish a QSO and close the connection, press "**73".
 The inactivity timeout is set to 60 minutes.
-Additional codes and features will be added in the future.
+Additional codes and features may be added in the future.

-The IRLP system is an embedded node, running on a Super Mini ITX machine with a 667 MHz processor, 256 MB of RAM, and 2 GB IDE Flash drive.
+The EchoIRLP system is an embedded node, running on a Super Mini ITX machine with a 667 MHz processor, 256 MB of RAM, and 2 GB IDE Flash drive.
 The operating system is Cent OS.
 It's connected to the internet with its own IP address.
 The radio is a Kenwood TM-451A.

 See the IRLP site for more information and node numbers.